bryanbraun/bryanbraun.github.io/_posts/2017-04-13-on-writing-something-every-day.md

 ]
 ---

-I was listening to [a podcast](https://devchat.tv/ruby-rogues/rails-5-way-obie-fernandez) recently when I heard the following perspective:
+I was listening to [a podcast](https://devchat.tv/ruby-rogues/rails-5-way-obie-fernandez) recently when I heard the following:

 > The way that books actually get finished is you have to work on them, like, every day... and I don't know about anyone else, but... to sit down and get a serious amount of original writing committed to the page every day, I can't do that.